Oracle Connector

 MongoDB user should have the following privileges:

-CODEuse admin db.createUser({user:"backupadmin", pwd:"xxxxxx", roles:[{role:"backup", db: "admin"}]})
+use admin db.createUser({user:"backupadmin", pwd:"xxxxxx", roles:[{role:"backup", db: "admin"}]}) -

 Mongo Unload and Mongo Load service image names are to be used under unload-service and load-service.
 The NFS location has to be mounted onto the Docker containers for unload and load services.
 Example for mounting

-.CODE# As an example docker-compose.yaml unload-service: image: delphix-mongo-unload-service-app:${VERSION} volumes: # Uncomment below lines to mount respective paths. - /mnt/hyperscale:/etc/hyperscale load-service: image: delphix-mongo-load-service-app:${VERSION} volumes: # Uncomment below lines to mount respective paths. - /mnt/hyperscale:/etc/hyperscale
+/mnt/hyperscale.# As an example docker-compose.yaml unload-service: image: delphix-mongo-unload-service-app:${VERSION} volumes: # Uncomment below lines to mount respective paths. - /mnt/hyperscale:/etc/hyperscale load-service: image: delphix-mongo-load-service-app:${VERSION} volumes: # Uncomment below lines to mount respective paths. - /mnt/hyperscale:/etc/hyperscale

 Uncomment the below lines from

-file undercontroller > environment
+docker-compose.yamlfile undercontroller > environment:

 # uncomment below for MongoDB connector